sunilsoni/interviewnotes/oop/oops.md

 **Example:**

-Let's see now how to use method overriding by creating a simple, inheritance-based (“is-a”) relationship.
+Let's see now how to use method overriding by creating a simple, inheritance-based (“is-a") relationship.

 Lets say `Vehicle` is the base class: